 If you are interested in buying an air quality monitor, I would recommend choosing a model that measures a wide range of air pollutants.
 In this way, you never have to worry if you are missing just that one compound that is causing problems.

-I found a Norwegian company called Airthings, that produces excellent air quality monitors.
-They are easy to operate (just wave your hand in front of the device) and send their data to an app on your phone.
+A Norwegian company called Airthings produces some of the best-rated air quality monitors on the market.
+They can detect many air pollutants and are easy to operate (just wave your hand in front of the device) and send their data to an app on your phone.

 Discount on Airthings air quality monitor